 This course introduces learners to a broad outline of environmental history in these lands now known as Canada from time immemorial to the early twenty-first century.
-The course centres Indigenous perspectives and relationships with the land while providing opportunities for learners to critically analyse settler colonialism and its impacts on the environment.
-There is an emphasis on nineteenth-century inventory sciences, eco-tourism and the conservation movement and twentieth-century industrial capitalism.
-The course concludes with consideration of the environmental movements of the late-twentieth century and the confluence of questions of sustainability with the push for truth and reconciliation.
+Important themes include Indigenous perspectives and relationships with the land; settler colonial impacts on the environment; the transformative effects of industrialization, urbanization, and mass migration; conservationism and environmentalism; and questions of sustainability with the push for truth and reconciliation.

 HIST 206 is an approved Self and Society course for Cap Core requirements.